filipecabaco/basset-hound/README.md

 point you should be aware of how each heuristic works and what kind of input they prefer (e.g. by word, by line, full text)
 * Heuristics - At this point we actually analyse the stream given from the feeders and attribute a score.
 This score is specified by each heuristic.
 Since each heuristic specifies it's own score the filtering is also done here.
+* Sniffer - This connects all elements and prepares everything to be returned correctly.

-This way you can have a simple chain of Reader ---> Feeder ---> Heuristic that will provide us the framework for static content analysis.
+This way you can have a simple chain of Reader --> Feeder --> Heuristic --> Sniffer that will provide us the framework for static content analysis.

 ## Future Goals